 "50 Surefire Ways to Improve Your

 Sometimes, people worry that technology is becoming too invasive.
 But it all depends on the perception of the customer.
 A recent campaign by Hellmann’s mayonnaise made use of the popular messaging platform, WhatsApp.
-Over 1 billion people in 180 countries use this chat tool, making it the ideal way to reach customers regardless of their physical location.
+Over 1 billion people in 180 countries use this workplace chat, making it the ideal way to reach customers regardless of their physical location.

 Hellmann’s asked customers in Brazil to send a picture of the contents of their fridge through the platform.
 Their chefs then sent back suggestions on what they could make with the ingredients.
 Intrusive?
 Apparently not, customers who used the ‘WhatsCook’ service didn’t think so and 13,000 customers reported a stellar 99.5 percent approval rating for the service.
 Since then, it was rolled out to Argentina, Chile, Uruguay and Paraguay.